Robust inference using density-powered Stein operators: Score matching via gamma -Stein operator

 \subsection{General properties and efficiency}

-Standard score matching ($\gamma=0$ in our framework) provides a powerful solution for fitting models with intractable normalizing constants.
-By minimizing the Fisher divergence between the data and model distributions, it arrives at an objective function that cleverly bypasses the need to compute this constant, depending only on the model's score function.
-This principle has been foundational in statistical modeling and has seen a major resurgence in modern machine learning, where it is the core idea behind state-of-the-art \citep{song2019generative, ho2020denoising}.
+{Standard score matching, corresponding to $\gamma=0$ in our framework, is a method for fitting models with intractable normalizing constants.
+By minimizing the Fisher divergence, it leads to an objective depending only on the model score, and hence does not require evaluation of the normalizing constant.
+This idea is also related to recent score-based generative modeling \citep{song2019generative, ho2020denoising}.}

-In Section 2.2, Proposition 4 established a crucial theoretical foundation: the $\gamma$-Stein operator $\mathcal{A}_q^{(\gamma)}$ arises directly from the first variation of the $\gamma$-divergence.
-This information-geometric link provides the principled justification for using this operator to build a robust estimating function.
-We now formalize this by constructing the $\gamma$-SME based on the operator's zero-expectation property, the $\gamma$-Stein identity: $\mathbb{E}_{X \sim p}[\mathcal{A}_{p}^{(\gamma)}f(X)]=0$.